MrJambix/TimelineReactions/TimelineReactions/MrJambix/P9-12 Reaction README.md

 Changes to Defensive CDs made
 Reaction will invuln second TB (Ascendant Fist #2)

-P9S MT GNB
-Reaction will invuln first Solo TB (Ascendant Fist #1)

-P9S OT GNB
-Reaction will invuln second Solo TB (Ascendant Fist #2)

-P10S GNB
-No Provoke/Shirks
-No Invulns during TB only during HH
-Can be used as MT or OT
-Reaction now Holds No Mercy during first Wicked Towers for maximum DPS

-P11S MT GNB
-Will invuln during 2nd TB (Shirk/Voke Disabled during 2nd TB for manual use)

-P12S P1 MT GNB
-Invuln the first Glaukopis
- - Invuln will now happen during Both Glaukopis ONLY if you are holding boss(Highest Emity) Please go through and see where the Voke/Shirk happens for your information

-P12S P2 MT GNB
-General mitigation done but still in testing

 Pot Alignments for 6 minute burst for all reactions